IEEE-AAST-Alexandria-Student-Branch/quiz-app/README.md

 - **Bonus**: Try to deploy your project on any hosting platform.

 - Create your own local branch.
-When you're finished, push your branch on this repository.
+When you're finished, push your branch on this repository. **DO NOT MERGE YOUR BRANCH WITH THE `main` BRANCH**.

 ### API